First-generation product — recently released, still early days

 | Successor | — | — |

-Finally resolves the VRAM debate — double the memory of the RTX 4060 Ti 8GB at the same price.
+Finally resolves the VRAM debate — double the memory of the RTX 4060 Ti 8GB at a competitive mid-range price.

 Multi-frame generation brings high frame rates to 1440p without brute-force rendering.